Package insert / prescribing information

 Caution should be exercised when handling Bleomycin for injection.
 Procedures for proper handling and disposal of anticancer drugs should be utilized.
 Several guidelines on this subject have been published.1-4 To minimize the risk of dermal exposure, always wear impervious gloves when handling vials containing Bleomycin for injection.
 If Bleomycin for injection contacts the skin, immediately wash the skin thoroughly with soap and water.
 If contact with mucous membranes occurs, the membranes should be flushed immediately and thoroughly with water.
 More information is available in the references listed below.

-60 units of Bleomycin are dissolved in 50 to 100 mL Sodium Chloride for Injection, 0.9%, USP and administered through a thoracostomy tube following drainage of excess pleural fluid and confirmation of complete lung expansion.
-The literature suggests that successful pleurodesis is, in part, dependent upon complete drainage of the pleural fluid and reestablishment of negative intrapleural pressure prior to instillation of a sclerosing agent.
-Therefore, the amount of drainage from the chest tube should be as minimal as possible prior to instillation of Bleomycin.
+Sixty units of Bleomycin for injection are dissolved in 50 to 100 mL Sodium Chloride for Injection, 0.9%, USP, and administered through a thoracostomy tube following drainage of excess pleural fluid and confirmation of complete lung expansion.
+The literature suggests that successful pleurodesis is, in part, dependent upon complete drainage of the pleural fluid and re-establishment of negative intrapleural pressure prior to instillation of a sclerosing agent.
+Therefore, the amount of drainage from the chest tube should be as minimal as possible prior to instillation of Bleomycin for injection.
 Although there is no conclusive evidence to support this contention, it is generally accepted that chest tube drainage should be less than 100 mL in a 24-hour period prior to sclerosis.
-However, Bleomycin instillation may be appropriate when drainage is between 100 to 300 mL under clinical conditions that necessitate sclerosis therapy.
-The thoracostomy tube is clamped after Bleomycin instillation.
+However, Bleomycin for injection instillation may be appropriate when drainage is between 100 to 300 mL under clinical conditions that necessitate sclerosis therapy.
+The thoracostomy tube is clamped after Bleomycin for injection instillation.
 The patient is moved from the supine to the left and right lateral positions several times during the next four hours.
-The clamp is then removed and suction reestablished.
+The clamp is then removed and suction re‑established.
 The amount of time the chest tube remains in place following sclerosis is dictated by the clinical situation.